Muntakhab-al Lubab: Contents

-The book covers events up to the beginning of the 14th year of Muhmmad Shah's reign, that is, 1732.
+The book covers events up to the beginning of the 14th year of Muhammad Shah's reign, that is, 1732.
 It covers the history of the Mughal dynasty in detail, including their ancestor Timur and his successors.
 It is an important source of information for the reigns of Shah Jahan and Aurangzeb.
 Besides the Mughals, the book is an important source of Sikh history during the period of Guru Gobind Singh and Banda Singh Bahadur.

 According to Khafi Khan, his account of the period after 1669 was based on his personal observations and the verbal testimony of other witnesses.

 Editions and translations

 During 1768–1774, Maulvi Kahtr-ud-din edited and printed the book in Calcutta.
 English translations of its extracts appeared in H. M. Elliot and John Dowson's The History of India, as Told by Its Own Historians (Volume VII), and William Erskine's History of India under Babar and Humayun.